vfarcic/devops26/manuscript/15-advanced-pipelines.md

 Please click *Merge pull request* followed by the *Confirm merge* button.
 Click the *Delete branch* button.

-All that's left, before we move on, is to checkout the master branch locally, to pull the latest version of the code from GitHub, and to delete the local copy of the `better-pipeline` branch.
+All that's left, before we move on, is to check out the master branch locally, to pull the latest version of the code from GitHub, and to delete the local copy of the `better-pipeline` branch.

 ```bash
 git checkout master